CloudLabsAI-Azure/Azure-VMware-Solution/Labs/Hand_on-Lab-01/cleanup.md

-# Cleanup the Exesting resources
+# Cleanup the existing resources

-## Task 1: Cleanup the Connected exesting VMs
+## Task 1: Cleanup the Connected existing VMs

 1. Navigate back to the **Azure portal** where the **Azure VMware Solution page** is open.